A potent heat dome is building over the US, sending temperatures into the triple digits

 The hottest weeks of the year still lie ahead.
 For nearly all of the country – outside of parts of the Desert Southwest in Arizona, New Mexico and West Texas – the warmest days typically occur in July or August.

-This early-season event is likely just a preview of what’s to come, though this stretch of heat is expected to ease by the end of next week.
+This early-season event is likely just a preview of what’s to come, though this stretch of heat is expected to ease by the end of the week.

 The-CNN-Wire